TarekJor/Firefox-52-ESR-legacy-addon/README.md

 # Firefox53ESR-legacy-addons (WIP) created: 2017-10...
 A curated list and XPI files of Mozilla Firefox browser extensions, addons, themes from addons.mozilla.org, before XUL-based purge blackout

+-WIP (non formatted, yet, bad grammar and typos for sure)

 -Why? (reason of this)

 Mozilla will be (soon) this November-2017